Learn how to clean gold coins properly with this comprehensive guide.

-Bullion tends to react in a negative way when you use harsh chemicals or abrasive cleaning materials.
+Bullion tends to react negatively when you use harsh chemicals or abrasive cleaning materials.

-The first step is to make sure that the coin is clean and free of dirt or grime.
+The first step is to remove dirt and grime.

-You can do this by using a small brush and some water to remove dirt from the surface of your coins.
+You can do this by using an old toothbrush and some water to remove dirt from the surface of your coins.